-Definition Verification is only available for customers on the Business plan.
-To upgrade, contact your Customer Success Manager or firstname.lastname@example.org.
+This feature is only available to customers on paid plans.
+To upgrade, contact your Customer Success Manager or email@example.com.

 Definition verification lets account Admins and Architects establish a trusted and shared set of event definitions for the team to use in analysis.
 As part of this process, any team member can submit unverified definitions for Admins and Architects to review.
 Once a definition has been verified, only Admins and Architects will be able to update the definition.

 Team members in the Read-Only or Consumer roles cannot create shared definitions or submit existing definitions for verification.